The Jarmann rifle - Part 1 - Background history

-You can read more about the Norwegian Jarmann and Krag-Petersson, as well as other early military repeating black powder rifles in the upcoming book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.
+You can read more about the Norwegian Jarmann and Krag-Petersson, as well as other early military repeating black powder rifles in the brand new book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.

 The Jarmann rifle can be used as both a single shot and repeating rifle.
 You can switch from single shot to repeating mode, or the other way around, by turning the fire selector on the left side of the barrel 180 degrees forward or backwards.
 The repeating action works in the following way: A coil spring pushes the cartridges backwards in the tubular magazine.
 When the bolt is moved backwards the empty cartridge is extracted from the chamber.
 At the same time the cartridge elevator is lowered and a new cartridge is forced onto the elevator by the coil spring in the magazine.
 When the bolt is moved forward the elevator lifts the cartridge is lifted by the elevator and when the bolt hits the cartridge base it is pushed into the chamber.